dy/piezo/docs/r&d.md

   * If we enforce function arguments always be f64 we can detect it via NaN
     - unnecessarily slows down fn calls
+    + allows external default args
+    + with f64 vars there's no big problem for one extra check a!=a
   * Optional args must be detected statically in fn callsite for perfect performance
-    - makes exported functions not support that
+    - makes exported functions require all params
-      + seems that it's unavoidable that we lose identical signature

 ## [x] Precedence hurdle: |, (<|, |>), (=, +=) -> let's make `| ->` a ternary and keep `|` precedence as is